PersiaML/tutorials/src/data-processing/index.md

 <!-- Almost all public recommendation datasets concat multiple id_type_features in one `numpy.array`.
 This kind of id_type_feature has only one ID for each sample.
 The below code helps you understand how to process such a kind of dataset and add the id_type_feature into `PersiaBatch`. -->

-The below code shows how to process data who has only one ID for each sample.
+The below code shows how to process data who have only one ID for each sample.

 ```python
 import numpy as np